 If you are an international student (graduate students, graduate assistants and graduate fellows) with an "F" or a "J" visa sponsored by Penn State, you and any accompanying dependents (spouse and/or children) are required to have a health insurance plan that meets the minimum requirements established by the University.

-For more details of the plan and coverage, please refer to the "Graduate Assistant and Graduate Fellow Health Insurance Plan, 2011-12" brochure at:
+For more details of the plan and coverage, please refer to the "Graduate Assistant and Graduate Fellow Health Insurance Plan, 2012-13" brochure at: http://studentaffairs.psu.edu/health/services/insurance/graduate.shtml..

-http://studentaffairs.psu.edu/health/services/insurance/pdf/547 4 Brochure.pdf.

 Fall and Spring Appointments: